krievley/library-management-system/README.md

 # Library Management System

+## TODO - Improvements
+>If I had infinite time or this was needed in a real world scenario.

+1. Create a separate table for books that a user has checked out. -- Allows for better visibility and will support a user checking out multiple copies of the same book.
+2. CSRF tokens for Passwords
+3. Replace basic authentication with OAuth, Auth0, or similar.
+4. Refactor to a single view file to serve as full SPA.
+5. Extend middleware to all API routes and introduce throttling for requests.
+6. Use a queue and job system for requests to checkout and return routes to handle large volume of requests.

 A Node.js Express application for managing a library, using PostgreSQL for data storage and Redis for caching.

 ## Prerequisites